Speed, technology have reduced mortality among U.S. troops

 – Physicians with advanced skills, such as neurosurgery and cardiology, practice in field hospitals.

-– In extreme cases, patients are flown to the storied military medical center in Landstuhl, Germany, within hours of their injuries, in airborne intensive-care units.
+– In extreme cases, patients are flown to the storied military medical center in Landstuhl,

 After two years, the U.S. death toll is rising toward 1,700, far lower than the 3,000-plus deaths estimated for the initial invasion.